SBCS is a member of the Athena SWAN charter, which was established by the Equality Challenge Unit (ECU), now member of Advance HE.

 - Ensure fair and transparent treatment of all staff in academic and professional services roles, especially with regard to flexible working, compassionate leave, and dignity at work.

 - To increase the proportion of women at postdoctoral level by 10% and provide better support for our postdoctoral researchers.

 Participate in a working group

 Would you like to get involved?
 Do you have ideas for improvement in specific areas?
 We have established working groups that are responsible for specific actions.
 Please contact the relevant lead.

-For any queries about Athena SWAN and how it benefits you as a member of the School of Biological and Chemical Sciences please contact our Committee Chair Dr Angelika Stollewerk:
+For any queries about Athena SWAN and how it benefits you as a member of the School of Biological and Chemical Sciences please contact our Committee Co-Chair Dr Anna Pachol: